limor666/spectrogram-lib/README.md

     int image_lines; // number of fft's
     int image_width; // frequencies per fft (half of fftsize)
 ```
 FFT of size `fftsize` (a.k.a window, must be power of 2) is computed starting every `stride` samples.
 The first FFT window can start before the first sample if `start` is negative resulting in zero padded sample window.
 The last FFT window will have to include at least one sample.
 If a sample window ends beyond available samples, it will be zero padded.
 The resulting number of FFT lines in the image is `(samples-start+stride-1)/stride`.
 The samples are multiplied by a filter window before being processed by FFT.
 Several popular [filters](https://en.wikipedia.org/wiki/Window_function) can be set with `window_type` including Hanning and Hamming.
-See [filterwindow.cpp](filterwindow.cpp)
+See [filterwindow.cpp](filterwindow.cpp).
+The result of FFT (DFT) is an array of complex values (r,i) of size fftsize/2 frequencies.
+The image pixels are computed as `log(hypot(r,i))` and later normalized so that the range of values are between [0..1].

 ```c++
 spectrogram_histogram_equalization()